-During all child care operational hours there is at least one staff trained in First Aid and CPR on site.
+During all childcare operational hours, at least one child care staff member will be onsite and currently trained in First Aid, CPR, and Communicable Disease & Child Abuse.
 During field trips a trained staff is present on each bus and at each trip location.